 Plan to join student council your freshman year, but don’t expect to be elected president.
 Freshman student council elections are usually a mess.
-Freshman elections usually happen within a month of starting school, so no one knows each other.
+Freshman elections typically happen within a month of starting school, so no one knows each other.
 The person elected president is usually the person whose name other students have heard the most.
 It’s not usually based on competence or trust.

 My recommendation for freshman student council elections: Run for one of the “smaller” offices such as secretary or treasurer.
 There is usually less competition for these positions, so you’ll have a better shot of being elected.
 During freshman year, your aim should just be to get on the council.
 Once you're on it, you’ll be able to prove your effectiveness as a leader and can start the climb towards president.
 I was elected Freshman Treasurer, and then Sophomore Vice President, and then Junior Class President.

 But by starting early, I don’t just mean joining the council early...

 You need to work from the start to build relationships with your classmates so that they know and trust you.
 This is the most important step to becoming Class President.

 Students want to elect someone they like and know is competent.
 Be a leader in the classroom.
 Participate in class discussions and get good grades, it’s how you’ll prove your competence.
 Don’t be the class clown or the student who’s always on their cell phone or asleep.

 Interact with the students around you.
 Sit with different groups at lunch.
 Talk to them about their concerns and what changes they’d like to see happen at the school.

 If you’re not currently on student council, ask if you can attend their meetings.
 Some student councils allow students who’re interested in joining to sit in on their meetings, and some host an occasional meeting (monthly, bi-monthly, annual, etc.) for students who’re not on the council to voice their concerns and ideas.